phnx-im/docs/src/spec/delivery_service.md

 This operation can only be performed by clients of users marked as *admin* and all KeyPackages have to contain an extension that contains a [ClientQueueConfig](./glossary.md#sealed-queue-config).

-Upon reception, the DS hashes the KeyPackages in all Add proposals contained in the commit.
-The KeyPackageBatches indicate, which KeyPackages belong to which user.
-If there are KeyPackages for which there is no matching KeyPackageRef in any KeyPackageBatch, or if there is a KeyPackageRef in a batch that has no corresponding Add proposal, the commit is invalid.
-Otherwise, the DS creates a user proile for each batch with the leaf indices of the KeyPackages referenced within.
-The user auth key of the new user remains empty until the first update of one of the user's clients.

-The DS also has to verify that the timestamp is not older than the DS' configured maximal KeyPackageBatch age.
+The DS also has to verify that the timestamp is not older than the DS' configured maximal KeyPackage age.

 Finally, the DS sends the `commit` to the group members by sending them on to its local QS, either for it to forward the the client's federated QS or to a local queue.
 It also sends [WelcomeBundles](./glossary.md#welcomebundle) to the newly added clients.

 #### Authentication

-* DsSenderId: UserKeyHash
+* DsSenderId: LeafIndex

 #### Future work: Tighten up DS validation using Zero-Knowledge proofs